 - Students will achieve and maintain a high cumulative grade point average (GPA ≥ 3.0) from course grades earned throughout the program. - The combination of courses comprising the degree ensures that students acquire and demonstrate - 1.
-Effective communication skills - 2.
-A full understanding of the scientific method - 3.
+Effective communication skills

+- 2. A full understanding of the scientific method - 3.
 Competency in geological and chemical concepts as they relate to marine biota - 4.
 An understanding of the taxonomy, natural history, and ecology of marine organisms - 5.
-In-depth knowledge of a specific aspect of marine biology - Completion of the degree is expected to lead to: placements in the chosen field, in a position requiring graduate training; career advancement in the case of working professionals; and/or advanced graduate training (PhD). - Students are expected to complete the degree within 2 years of full-time study, and within 5 years of part-time study.
+In-depth knowledge of a specific aspect of marine biology - Completion of the degree is expected to lead to: placements in the chosen field, in a position requiring graduate training; career advancement in the case of working professionals; and/or advanced graduate training (Ph.D.). - Students are expected to complete the degree within 2 years of full-time study, and within 5 years of part-time study.

 2.1.2.
-MS Coastal Zone Management (CZMT)
+M.S.
+Coastal Zone Management (CZMT)

-This program leads to a multidisciplinary professional MS degree, intended for employees of government and industry seeking career enhancement as well as for recent college graduates seeking careers in planning and management with governmental agencies, industries, and other activities depending on or affecting the coastal zone or its resources.
+This program leads to a multidisciplinary professional M.S. degree, intended for employees of government and industry seeking career enhancement as well as for recent college graduates seeking careers in planning and management with governmental agencies, industries, and other activities depending on or affecting the coastal zone or its resources.
 The program also can be of value for enhancement of careers in education.
 It focuses on contemporary problems and conflicts arising from increased use of coastal areas, and emphasizes the evaluation of alternative policy management solutions.
 Coastal studies combine elements of ecology, geology, physics, engineering, economics, law, the social sciences, and management.
 Because of this diversity, applicants with any undergraduate major will be considered for admission.
 However, a science major is most useful.
-Some science background including general biology, chemistry, and organic chemistry is essential.
-The MS in Coastal Zone Management is offered in both inhouse and distance study format.
+A serious science background including biology, chemistry, and organic chemistry is essential.